diocomweb/website/docs/applications.md

 ---
 layout: default
-title: Applications
+title: Apps and Projects
 nav_order: 5
 has_children: true
 ---

-# Applications
+# Apps and Projects

-Many applications leverage the Diode Network as their secure communications backbone.
+Many projects leverage the Diode Network as their secure communications backbone.
 By doing this, they can eliminate MITM attacks that plague traditional PKI-based communications, be inherently end-to-end encrypted, and take advantage of the many additional features of the Diode Network.

 Check out the sub pages for more information!